Doping in baseball: MLB steroid policy

 A first positive test resulted in a suspension of ten games, a second positive test resulted in a suspension of 30 games, the third positive test resulted in a suspension of 60 games, the fourth positive test resulted in a suspension of one full year, and a fifth positive test resulted in a penalty at the commissioner's discretion.
 Players were tested at least once per year, with the chance that several players could be tested many times.

-This program replaced the previous steroid testing program under which no player was suspended in 2004.
-Under the old policy, which was established in 2002, a first-time offense would result in treatment for the player and the player would not be named.

 In November 2005, MLB owners and players approved even tougher penalties for positive tests.
 Under the new rules, a first positive test would result in a 50-game suspension, a second positive test would result in a 100-game suspension, and a third positive test would result in a lifetime suspension from MLB.

+On July 22, 2010, following advances in testing technology, MLB announced that it would begin testing minor-league players for HGH, and after agreement with the union, implemented blood testing for HGH beginning with spring training in 2012.
+They expanded the testing to include in-season tests, beginning with the 2013 season.

 On March 28, 2014, the players and owners announced that the penalties for a positive test would be increased to an 80-game suspension for the first offense, then escalate to a 162-game suspension for the second offense, and a lifetime ban from the sport for the third.
 Players suspended for the season will not be allowed to participate in post-season games.
 Suspensions do not allow the player to be paid while suspended.
 This steroid policy brings MLB closer to international rules.

 On February 7, 2022, the Associated Press reported that Major League Baseball has stopped testing players for steroids for the first time in nearly 20 years due to the expiration of the sport's drug agreement, two people familiar with the sport's Joint Drug Program stated.
 These informants people spoke on condition of anonymity because no public announcement was made.
 At the time, MLB and the union declined comment on the halt.
 The halt in testing was due to a 99 day lockout, which ended on March 10, 2022.
 Testing resumed at that time, but doping and antidoping experts both expressed concern that there was ample time for foul play.